-This week’s front page article about mass murder of seven in the Los Angeles Times demonstrates how much international marijuana growers have infiltrated the United States.
+This week’s front-page article about the mass murder of seven in the Los Angeles Times demonstrates that international marijuana growers have infiltrated the United States.

 “So far this year, the sheriff’s office has responded to eight incidents in Riverside County with a total of 14 murder victims ‘dealing strictly with marijuana’,” according to another article.
 Riverside County stands at crossroads where Laotians, Chinese groups and Mexicans compete in the drug trade.
-Promoters of legalizing marijuana told the public that legalization would allow law enforcement to concentrate on more serious crimes.
-They forgot to mention that murder would be more frequent, too.
+Promoters of legalizing marijuana told the public that legalization would free up law enforcement.
+What a ruse!

-This is the first of a two-part series on international drug dealers who have come to the US since marijuana was legalized.
+Many International drug dealers moved to the United States since commercial marijuana was legalized.
 We summarize recent stories in the news, some quoted directly from the newspapers, without editing.
 The American Press largely abstains from telling the truth of what is really going on as a result marijuana legalization.

 The Sacramento Bee reported on October 15, 2020: “Andrey Kukushkin, the Ukrainian-born businessman who was arrested in the campaign-finance scandal tied to President Donald Trump’s attorney, has established a significant foothold in Sacramento’s legal cannabis industry, new records reviewed by The Sacramento Bee show.